Barnetby le Wold: Landmarks

-The Viking Way from the River Humber to Oakham, in Rutland passes through the village.
+The Viking Way from the Humber Estuary to Oakham, in Rutland passes through the village.
 The route is posted with a Viking symbol.

 Just outside the village and alongside the A18 Brigg road is a set of ancient gallows.
 These were erected in the 17th century on the orders of King James I as a deterrent to two local feuding families – the Ros's from Melton Ross and the Tyrwhits from Kettleby.
 This feud had lasted over 300 years, and James I ordered that any subsequent death as a result of this long-standing feud would be treated as murder and the offender would be hanged from the gallows.
 The adjacent woods are locally known as Gallows Wood.

 The village has one public house which was formerly known as the 'Station Hotel' but after redevelopment of the hotel to include accommodation and a music studio resulted in the pub being renamed the 'Whistle & Flute'.
 A second pub in the village was the 'Railway Inn', however this was closed by 2018, has now been demolished, and the site used for new housing.
 The village also has two convenience stores, a Post Office (now relocated to be part of one of the convenience stores), three establishments offering a variety of takeaway food and two other bed & breakfast/hotels.

 Transport

 Railway

-The village as it stands today is a direct result of the coming of the railway in 1848.
+The village is a direct result of the coming of the railway in 1848.
 Originally part of the Trent, Axholme & Grimsby Railway, the station later passed into the hands of the Manchester, Sheffield & Lincolnshire Railway, thereafter becoming part of the Great Central Railway.
 In the 1923 grouping of railway companies the Great Central became the London & North Eastern Railway and finally in 1948 becoming British Railways before becoming Railtrack and ultimately the present-day Network Rail.